aditya-mitra/django_learn/README.md

 *Problems*
 - Images only have the name (and not the path)
 - Foreign Relations only have the primary key in `objects.all`

+### rest_framework serializers.Serializer

+Each of the fiels has to be validated individually against the model.
+Also each of the field, *that are to be serialized* has to be redeclared (if not already declared in the model class) in the serializer class

+It introduces a custom serializer.

 ## Apps
 ### django_app_online_store